adaltas/node-each/README.md

 )
 ```

-Handlers are called with the item as first argument and the index number as the second argument.
+Handlers are called with the item as the first argument and the index number as the second argument.

 Synchronous functions return a value.
 Asynchronous functions return a Promise.